By Gregory Crofton

 “They were both instantly killed by a pyroclastic flow in Japan together with 41 other people,” he says in the film.
 “This is the very avalanche of super-heated gases that killed them.
 What is rushing down this slope at over 100 mph has a temperature of more than 800 degrees fahrenheit.”

-When his brilliant narration and writing combine with his raspy German-English voiceover, the resulting cinema is often funny and poignant, and it’s usually equally informative.
+When his brilliant narration and writing combine with his raspy German-English voice over, the resulting cinema is often funny and poignant, and it’s usually equally informative.
 Herzog educates his audiences deceptively because learning is only one of the essential elements that make up his exquisite films.
-Character, potent humor, shocking natural and man-made images, along with usually some drier sections, make up the rest.
+Character, potent humor, shocking natural and man-made images make up the rest.

 However my favorite image from “INTO THE INFERNO” is of a powerful volcanic eruption in Indonesia in 2010.
 Clouds of ash billow in multiple shades of gray as they explode into the atmosphere.
 The density of the ash cloud, much like the potency of a Herzog film, is a difficult to thing fathom.